deadlyvipers/dojo_rules/introduction.md

-this is i-love-rainbow talking. git is my favorite Code School path. what's wrong?
+this is i-love-rainbow talking.
+Ruby is my favorite Code School path. what's wrong?